rfuzzo/MWSE/docs/source/references/general/patches.md

 - Fixes crash where NPC flee logic tries to select a random node from pathgrids with 0 nodes.
 - Fixes crash with paper doll equipping/unequipping.
 - Fixes crash with uncloned actors removing items.
+- Fixes issue where VFX objects would load incorrectly, or cause save bloat.
+- Fixes sound volume calculations.
+Additional fixes provided when sound loops.
+- Fixes terrain render issues when using more than 500 land textures.
 - Fixes time being nudged forward by small extra increments when resting.
 - Fixes time being truncated when advancing time past midnight.
 - Fixes transparency effects from invisibility/chameleon from being desynced when changing equipment.